Home

-I went to my first contra dances as a teen in the mid 1960s and have loved it ever since.
-My first experience with calling was in 1981 in Salem, Massachusetts, when I was asked to step in, because the local caller took summers off (and of course no one wanted to stop dancing!).
-Being a caller has been an ongoing opportunity to learn more about dancing.
-I also get to facilitate people’s sense of fun and discovery while having lots of fun myself!
+I went to my first contra dances as a teen in the mid 1960s and have been a devotee ever since.
+My initial experience with calling was in 1981 in Salem, Massachusetts, when I was asked to step in, because the local caller took summers off (and of course no one wanted to stop dancing!).
+I love being a caller!
+It is an ongoing opportunity to learn more about dancing while getting to facilitate people’s sense of fun and discovery!

 All in the family

 My entire family has long been involved with dance and music.
-It was my mom who started me off playing the guitar many years ago.
-My wife is an excellent musician who plays recorders, whistles and oboe for English and contra dancing.
-My oldest son plays numerous instruments quite well; his favorite is the mandolin.
-The next one is a great singer and dance devotee who has composed some very intriguing dances.
+My mom started me playing the guitar many years ago, and I still play some.
+My wife is a truly fine musician who plays recorders, whistles and oboe for English and contra dancing.
+My oldest son also plays numerous instruments quite well; his favorite is the mandolin.
+The next one is a great singer (a tenor) who enjoys dancing and has composed some very intriguing and mathematical dances.
 The youngest raps in English and Vietnamese, and has expanded my tastes in music.
-The grandchildren started lessons early and will not be far behind.
+Our two grandchildren have started lessons early and enjoy family dance camps.
+I expect them to be forming bands before you know it.

 And, yes, it’s true.
-My wife, children and I have all been (at one time or another) Bassett Street Hounds.
+My wife, children and I have all, at one time or another, been Bassett Street Hounds.
 The Hounds are Syracuse’s finest (and only) border Morris team.
 Woof!

 Dance organizations